ningrumdaud/ningrumdaud.github.io/pages/portfolio.md

 ***
 <div style="font-size: 16px; line-height: 1.5;">

-Due to confidentiality agreements and the policies of some institutions I’ve collaborated with, a portion of my work is kept in private repositories.
-However, I’m excited to share several publicly accessible projects, including language models I’ve created or fine-tuned, which are available on my HuggingFace repository: <a href="https://huggingface.co/ningrumdaud" target="_blank">here</a>.
+<p>Due to confidentiality agreements and the policies of some institutions I’ve collaborated with, a portion of my work is kept in private repositories.
+However, I’m excited to share several publicly accessible projects, including language models I’ve created or fine-tuned, which are available on my HuggingFace repository: <a href="https://huggingface.co/ningrumdaud" target="_blank">here</a>.</p>

-Below, you’ll find a selection of my public projects that showcase my skills and passions.
+<p>Below, you’ll find a selection of my public projects that showcase my skills and passions.</p>

-Thank you for stopping by — this page will be updated regularly with new work and insights.
-Stay tuned! :)
+<p>Thank you for stopping by — this page will be updated regularly with new work and insights.
+Stay tuned! :)</p>

 </div>
 ***